lhr-solar/BPS/Docs/source/How_To/coding-style.rst

 Libraries
 =========

 All libraries are separated into source files and header files.
-The source file consists of the source code and the header file holds the function declarations for the library.
+The source file consists of the implementation and the header file holds the interface.

 =============
 Library Names